firstdraft/guides/appdev-primer.md

 ### Photogram ERD

 Finally: Draw an ERD for [Photogram First Draft Target](https://appdev-primer-photogram.herokuapp.com/users/sign_up).
+This is an ugly, but functionally identically, version of [the social network](http://photogram-final-target.herokuapp.com/) that we'll be ultimately building during this course.
+Try signing up and playing around with it a bit.
+Can you post photos?
+Can you like photos?
+Can the app show you which photos you've liked?
+Can you follow other users? **Can the application show you the photos that were posted by the people that you follow?**

+The interface is horrible and clunky, but it technically does allow you to do all of those things, I think.
 A social network is just about the trickiest database design you're going to ever have (self-referential many-to-manies, oh  my!), but you've already [navigated it no sweat in the clipboard exercise](#photogram-database).

 Now we just have to draw the ERD of that same database.
-Include in your domain model the ability for users to leave comments on photos, as described in the last two questions.
+Give it a try in firstdraft.
 Think you got it?
 Click Publish and wait a few minutes and refresh.
 When "Launch" button appears, click it and play around with the prototype.
-Can you sign up/in/out as different users?
-Can you post photos?
-Can you like photos?
-Can the app show you which photos you've liked?
-Can you follow other users? **Can the application show you the photos that were posted by the people that you follow?** (This one is tricky to achieve just using firstdraft, but possible!)
+If you missed something, edit the ERD and try again.

 The interface is horrible, but — you just built a social network!
 Not bad!
 Now we'll learn some front-end and you'll be able to improve the interface, and we'll learn some Ruby so you can build whatever functionality you can imagine.
 But you've already got a solid foundation.